Erhtric/optfolio/notes.md

 ## 2.2 Parametric General Asset Allocation Problem

-The parametric general asset allocation problem has the form:
+The parametric general asset allocation problem has the form, for all positive values of $rt$:
 $$
 \begin{aligned}
         \max_X \quad & u = \mu - \dfrac{\sigma^2}{rt}\\
         \textrm{s.t.} \quad & X^Tr=\mu\\
         & X^T\Sigma X=\sigma^2\\
         & X^T\mathbf{1} = W \\
+        & Ax = b \\
         & X \geq lb \\
         & X \leq ub \\
-        & \forall rt >0
 \end{aligned}
 $$
 The solution to the parametric version will be a matrix of portfolios rather than a single portfolio, by varying the values of $rt$.